easytarget/esp32-cam-webserver/README.md

 Go to the URL given in the serial output, the web UI should appear with the settings panel open.
 Click away!

 ## My Modifications:

-The basic example is extended to allow control of a high power LED FlashLamps, which are present on my modules.
-It can also blink a status LED to show when it connects to WiFi.

 The WiFi details can be stored in an (optional) header file to allow easier code development, and a camera name for the UI title can be configured.
 The lamp and status LED's are optional, and the lamp uses a exponential scale for brightness so that the control has some finess.